 If you are in Canada on a valid temporary resident permit, you may be able to apply for permanent residence under the permit holder class if you were deemed inadmissible to Canada.

-- If you are planning to immigrate to Canada using Express Entry, you may need an Education Credential Assessment (ECA)
+- If you are applying to Canada using Express Entry, you may need an Educational Credential Assessment (ECA).

-- An ECA is required for some applicants to the Alberta Express Entry Stream and can help streamline the assessment process for all applicants to the Alberta Immigrant Nominee Program.
+- An ECA is required for some candidates applying under the Alberta Express Entry Stream and can help streamline the assessment process for all candidates applying under the Alberta Immigrant Nominee Program.

-- You don’t need to hire an immigration representative or lawyer to help you with your immigration application.
+You do not need to hire an immigration representative or lawyer to help you with your immigration application.

-- All the forms and information that you need to apply to immigrate to Alberta are free.
-If you decide to use a representative, be aware that the Government of Canada may still contact you directly about your application.
+- All the information you need to apply to immigrate to Alberta is free, however there is an application fee.
+If you decide to use a representative, be aware the Governments of Canada and Alberta may still contact you directly about your application.
 You must fill out a form saying that you are using a representative or your application may be declined.
-Use the proper form for the program you are applying for:
+Use the proper form for the program you are applying for.

-- Information about use of a representative is included in the AINP Alberta Opportunity Stream form and Alberta Express Entry form
+- Information about the use of a representative is available on the Alberta Immigration Nominee Program page.

 - Only authorized representatives can charge a fee for their services.
 Before you pay anyone a fee, check their credentials to make sure they are authorized.
 Processing fees are the same at all Canadian visa offices.

 - For more information, refer to the section on internet, email and telephone scams on IRCC’s website.

 Alberta Immigrant Nominee Program (AINP) requires a certified translation.